shuvra-saha/SharePost/README.md

 # SharePost
 A simple php project for sharing post with users.
-This is done using MVC framework.